MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/sign-in-manager.md

             }
 ```

-This little bit of code checks to see if there is a player signed in to the player number slot for this GameObject and then stores that users gamertag to be displayed if they are signed in.
+This little bit of code checks to see if there is a player signed in to the player number slot for this GameObject, and then stores that user's gamertag, which is displayed when the user is signed in.

-While the `XboxLiveUser` contains the signed in users gamertag and Xbox user ID (xuid) you will need to call other services like the `SocialManager` to access information like gamerpic and gamerscore.
+The `XboxLiveUser` contains the signed-in user's gamertag and Xbox user ID (xuid).
+To access information such as gamerpic and gamerscore, you will need to call other services like the `SocialManager`

 ## Destroying your sign-in GameObject

-When destroying a game object that uses one of the Xbox Live plugin managers like the `SignInManager` or the `SocialManager`, usually when loading a new scene, it is important to remove any functions added to the list of event listeners for the manager.
+When destroying a game object that uses one of the Xbox Live plugin managers such as the `SignInManager` or the `SocialManager`, usually when loading a new scene, it is important to remove any functions added to the list of event listeners for the manager.

 In the example code for this article, we would need to remove the functions we added to the event listeners for sign-in and sign-out.

 We would remove these functions from the `SignInManager` in the `OnDestroy()` function of our GameObject: